Circumcision/vev/README.md

 # Vev
-This is a **multi featured** Open Source discord bot made by Curcit!
+This is a **multi featured** Open Source discord bot made by Curcit aka Circumcision!
 It is currently in beta but it provides the following commands so far:
 + Tickets
 + Help command
 + Command handler